-It’s official: the federal court ruling legalizing same-sex-marriage in Pennsylvania will not be appealed by Pennsylvania’s governor.
+It’s official: the federal court ruling legalizing same-sex-marriage in Pennsylvania will not be appealed by Pennsylvania’s governor, meaning it is now the law of the land of the Commonwealth of Pennsylvania that gay marriage is legal.
 Let’s take a look at the winners and losers.

 Loving, Same-Sex Couples

 The obvious winners are same sex couples in PA whose union could not be fully recognized in their home state…until now.